mohammedshamia/UI-components-team-b/src/pages/documentation/AutoComplete/doc.md

 ### The autocomplete is a normal text input enhanced by a panel of suggested options.
 <br />

-#### 1. The widget is useful for setting the value of a single-line textbox in one of two types of scenarios: The value for the textbox must be chosen from a predefined set of allowed values, e.g., a location field must contain a valid location name: <h3>combo box</h3>.
+#### 1. The widget is useful for setting the value of a single-line textbox in one of two types of scenarios: The value for the textbox must be chosen from a predefined set of allowed values, e.g., a location field must contain a valid location name: **combo box**
 <br />

-#### 2. The textbox may contain any arbitrary value, but it is advantageous to suggest possible values to the user, e.g., a search field may suggest similar or previous searches to save the user time: <h3>free solo</h3>.
+#### 2. The textbox may contain any arbitrary value, but it is advantageous to suggest possible values to the user, e.g., a search field may suggest similar or previous searches to save the user time: **free solo**
 <br />

 <h2 id='combo-box' >Combo box </h2>